Resin artists trust us as their number 1 resin resource. Now you can too.

 It is insulated, ergonomic, lightweight and is UL-certified.
 So it is more advanced in terms of the functionality of it, but is just as easy to use as the previously mentioned craft heat gun.

-3. Heat Vinyl Shrink Gun Kit for resin (best option)
+3. Heat Vinyl Shrink Gun Kit for Resin (best option)

 Here is the most professional heat gun option that is easy to use.
-This lightweight heat gun has an LED display and a built-in circulation system that has automatic cooling after it is switched off.
+This lightweight electric heat gun has an LED display and a built-in circulation system that has automatic cooling after it is switched off.

 There is one concentration nozzle for directing the high heat flow to the surface bubbles of your resin to move your resin around and get them all out.